liulei/gaia_ship/README.md

 - Current SHiP pipeline includes the data preparation, FoF, isochrone fitting and classification parts, so that you may construct the same catalog presented in the above paper.
 The data visualization part is not provided, since the programs are not well documented and the writings are messy.
 However they are still available upon request.

 - Due to the file size limitation set by GitHub (< 100 MB), `Z.npy` (~ 129 MB) cannot be uploaded.
 To use the isochrone fitting program, you have to generate it yourself by running `load_dat()` and `save_npy()` in `isochrone.py`.

+- You may use `npy2csv.py` to convert the npy format member list of every individual SC candidate to csv format which is readable by topcat.

 Feel free to contact me (`liulei@shao.ac.cn`) if you have any problem.